-Kenshōis a Japanese word for enlightenment: you’ll certainly have achieved a higher level of consciousness after a cocktail mixed by Kenshō Ornos's dapper barman, a meal rustled up by clever chef George Stylianoudakis and a night or two in one of the whitewashed rooms.
-Delightful staff waft around in in ethereal linen layers like off-duty angels; further celestial touches come courtesy of a serene, sea-spying pool, an expert onsite yoga teacher and a madcap, cave-set spa.
+Kenshōis a Japanese word meaning enlightenment: after a cocktail mixed by Kenshō Ornos's dapper barman, a meal rustled up by clever chef George Stylianoudakis and a night or two in one of the whitewashed rooms, you’ll certainly have achieved a higher level of consciousness.
+Staff waft around in ethereal linen layers like off-duty angels; to keep things at a celestial level, there’s a serene, sea-spying pool, an expert onsite yoga teacher and a madcap, cave-set spa.

 Get this when you book through us: